mrtnzlml-archive/monolog/readme.md

 Installation
 ------------

-	composer require mrtnzlml/monolog
+	composer require adeira/monolog

 And register DI extension in `config.neon`:

 	extensions:
-		monolog: Mrtnzlml\Monolog\DI\MonologExtension
+		monolog: Adeira\Monolog\DI\MonologExtension

 Default configuration
 ---------------------
-Package `mrtnzlml/monolog` brings a lot of [formatters](https://github.com/Seldaek/monolog/blob/master/doc/02-handlers-formatters-processors.md#formatters) and [processors](https://github.com/Seldaek/monolog/blob/master/doc/02-handlers-formatters-processors.md#processors) by default.
+Package `adeira/monolog` brings a lot of [formatters](https://github.com/Seldaek/monolog/blob/master/doc/02-handlers-formatters-processors.md#formatters) and [processors](https://github.com/Seldaek/monolog/blob/master/doc/02-handlers-formatters-processors.md#processors) by default.
 This means you can use them only by name.
 Here is the complete list of defaults:

 	formatters:
 		chromePHP: Monolog\Formatter\ChromePHPFormatter